Breningmeyer History, Family Crest & Coats of Arms

-Westphalia.
+The surname Breningmeyer was first used as a hereditary surname in the ancient German province of Westphalia.
 It identified its original bearer by occupation.
 Surnames of this type became popular in Germany after the 12th century.
 Breningmeyer is a name for a person who distilled spirits.
 Breningmeyer is a German and Jewish name that was originally derived from the German word brenner, which as a derivative of the word brennen, means a burner.
 This name also refers to a person who cleared forests by burning.

 Early Origins of the Breningmeyer family

-Westphalia, where the name was anciently associated with the tribal conflicts of the area.
+The surname Breningmeyer was first found in Westphalia, where the name was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.